The David and Ruth Hopper and Ramesh and Pilar Bhatia Canada Fund

 Thanks to a bequest from Ramesh and Pilar Bhatia, the David and Ruth Hopper and Ramesh and Pilar Bhatia Canada Fund was established in 2017.
 The fund is co-supported by IDRC and the IDRC Alumni Association; it is managed by IDRC.
 Its purpose is to fund young researchers in the early stages of their careers, particularly women, through fellowships, scholarships, or internships.

-- Beginning in 2017 and biannually thereafter, IDRC will offer a David and Ruth Hopper and Ramesh and Pilar Bhatia Canada Research Fellowship to a top candidate in Canada identified through the IDRC Doctoral Research Award (IDRA) call.
-For information on the call, please visit the IDRA call page.
+Beginning in 2017, and biannually thereafter, IDRC offers a David and Ruth Hopper and Ramesh and Pilar Bhatia Canada Research Fellowship to a top candidate in Canada identified through the IDRC Doctoral Research Award (IDRA) call.
+For information on the call, please visit the IDRA call page located in IDRC’s funding page.

-- Beginning in 2017, IDRC will offer a David and Ruth Hopper and Ramesh and Pilar Bhatia Canada Internship or Fellowship, to be managed annually by one of IDRC’s regional offices, on a rotational basis.
-Details will be available through the appropriate regional office in any given year (Montevideo 2017; Nairobi 2018; New Delhi 2019; Cairo 2020, and so on).
+Beginning in 2017, IDRC offers a David and Ruth Hopper and Ramesh and Pilar Bhatia Canada Internship or Fellowship, managed annually by one of IDRC’s regional offices, on a rotational basis.
+Details is available through the appropriate regional office in any given year (Montevideo 2017; Nairobi 2018; New Delhi 2019; Amman 2020, and so on).

-- Beginning in 2018, and biannually thereafter, IDRC will support an institution in India to manage a David and Ruth Hopper and Ramesh and Pilar Bhatia Research Canada Fellowship for a deserving scholar in India.
-Details to follow.
+Beginning in 2020, and biannually thereafter, IDRC offers a David and Ruth Hopper and Ramesh and Pilar Bhatia Research Fellowship, managed by IDRC’s Regional Office in India, to a deserving Indian scholar.